GavJohnston/Software-project-prototype/README.md

 FYI

-The connect.php has been removed for security reasons The Python code on the raspberryPi for the stream page has yet to be added.
+The connect.php has been removed for security reasons.

+The Python code on the raspberryPi for the stream page has yet to be added.